ScuolaNormaleSuperiore/rag-guardrails/README.md

 ### Logging

-For a detailed reference of the log lines emitted by the plugin — active-guard announcements, block lines, allowed-path debug lines, and logging boundaries — see [DOC/Logging.md](https://github.com/ScuolaNormaleSuperiore/rag-guardrails/blob/main/DOC/Logging.md).
+For a detailed reference of the log lines emitted by the plugin — activation, active-guard announcements, allowed and blocked stage lines at `INFO`, and logging boundaries — see [DOC/Logging.md](https://github.com/ScuolaNormaleSuperiore/rag-guardrails/blob/main/DOC/Logging.md).

-## Development

-Main files:

-- `checks.py`: pure guard logic
-- `classifier_runtime.py`: machinery shared by the local models — pipeline cache, negative cache on failed loads, fail-open contract
-- `prompt_injection_classifier.py`: one expected label against a threshold
-- `offensive_input_classifier.py`: the sum of a model's offensive classes against a threshold
-- `settings.py`: plugin settings model and shipped defaults
-- `rag_guardrails.py`: Cheshire Cat hooks and settings loading
-- `tests/`: the test suite, described in [DOC/TestingCode.md](https://github.com/ScuolaNormaleSuperiore/rag-guardrails/blob/main/DOC/TestingCode.md)

-Project-specific architecture notes and development guidance live under `DEV/AGENTS/`.

 ## Testing